microconfig/microconfig/README.md

 * Process configuration (configuration that is used to start your service, like memory limit, VM params, etc)
 * Application configuration (configuration that you service reads after startup and use in runtime)
 * OS ENV variables
-* Special templates with placeholders (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
+* Lib specific templates (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
+* Static files/scripts to run before/after you service start
 * Secrets configuration (Note, you must not store in VCS any sensitive information, like passwords.
 In VCS you can store references(keys) to passwords, and keep password in special secured stores.)

 # Service configuration